-Join us for an interactive panel with public sector organizations who will discuss their digital journeys—from the benefits and challenges of internal digitization to security implications and barriers to adoption.
+This interactive panel discusses their digital journeys—from the benefits and challenges of internal digitization to security implications and barriers to adoption.
 Ultimately providing concrete examples of how other organizations are implementing system upgrades, helping you stay ahead of risks and prepare accordingly.

 Learn from our panel: